Lysanders to Hurricanes : Air Commodore H S Ratnagar

 From the middle of January, as arrangements were made to move the ground personnel to the front in Burma, the pilots of No.1 Squadron kept themselves busy by flying practice sorties in the Lysanders.
 Duties included Air to Air gunnery sorties in which not only did the gunner get to fire the twin machine guns in the rear, but the pilot too got to use his unique forward-firing guns.
 The Lysander had two Browning machine guns that were installed in the main gear spats, which fired outside the arc of the propeller.

-A small mishap occurred on January 16th, when Pilot Officer Satyanarayana overshot the runway while coming to the land at Peshawar and swung into soft ground on the left.
+A small mishap occurred on January 16th, when Pilot Officer Satyanarayana overshot the runway while coming to the land at Peshawar and swung into the soft ground on the left.
 Ratnagar was coming in just behind Satyanarayana and he steered his Lysander P-1675 to the right, to avoid Satyanarayana's aircraft, and bogged down in soft ground himself, with light u/c damage.
 The last aircraft of the formation, flown by Ananthanaryan, also suffered an accident.
 Then crew chief, Warrant Officer Harjinder Singh, in his biography, writes how Majumdar grimaced at the news of three aircraft accidents in quick succession.
-However due to the undaunted efforts of the ground crew at Peshawar, all the three aircraft were salvaged and repaired in time for the pending move to Burma five days later.
+However, due to the undaunted efforts of the ground crew at Peshawar, all the three aircraft were salvaged and repaired in time for the pending move to Burma five days later.

 When the time came for the squadron to move to Burma on 21st January, the movement was done lock stock and barrel.